IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 ### Rank

-Rank is an important concept in J &mdash; by which I mean both noun rank and verb rank.
+Rank is an important concept in J&mdash;by which I mean both noun rank and verb rank.
 The rank of a noun and a verb operating on it is responsible for lots of behaviour, similar to nested loops in imperative languages.

 To understand _noun_ rank better, it may be useful to build up higher rank nouns inductively.
-A rank 0 noun is an atom &mdash; a single value.
+A rank 0 noun is an atom&mdash;a single value.

 ```j
    1